npm package discovery and stats viewer.

 4. Set Zeplin access token

-To access your Zeplin resources, you need to provide an access token with your Zeplin account permissions.
-You can create one from Developer tab in your profile page.
+To access your Zeplin resources, provide an access token with your Zeplin account permissions.
+You can create one from the Developer tab in your profile page.

-The addon prompts to set the token when you open the addon's tab.
-This token is kept in the browser storage, so each user needs to create and set their own token to access Zeplin resources via Storybook.
+The addon prompts for the token when you open the addon tab.
+The token is stored in the browser, so each user needs to create and set their own.

-(Optional) Setting the access token using environment variable
+(Optional) Setting the access token via environment variable

 ⚠️ Disclaimer